 OII Australia can provide a range of services to individuals, organisations, institutions and community groups around Australia.
 Contact us for more information.

-People with intersex variations and our family members and allies may also wish to join the Facebook group for OII friends and members.
-It is a “secret” group, to maintain the privacy of members.
+People with intersex variations and our family members and allies may wish to join the Facebook group for OII friends and members.
+It is a “closed” group, to maintain the privacy of members.
 Please send us a message on Facebook if you wish to join.

 Employment and service delivery

 We can help make your workplace and service intersex-inclusive, working with you to establish how the needs of intersex people can be met, and how to frame your service in ways that may be more appealing to an intersex audience.
 Examples include: